Updated July 2020

 Yes.
 Supplemental rates are determined based on the child’s strengths and needs and the level of parenting needed to meet the child’s needs and support the child’s functioning in the home and community.
 The placing agency social worker completes an individualized determination using the Minnesota Assessment of Parenting for Children and Youth (MAPCY) to determine the supplemental level.

-The rates below are effective January 1, 2015 through June 30, 2016.
-Rates will be revised annually beginning July 1, 2016, based on the Estimates of the Cost of Raising a Child published by the U.S. Department of Agriculture.
+The rates below are effective July 1, 2019 through June 30, 2020.
+Rates are revised annually based on the Estimates of the Cost of Raising a Child published by the U.S. Department of Agriculture.

 |Level||Children adopted at age 6 or older||Children adopted at age 0-5|

 Adoption assistance payments and benefits begin at or shortly after adoption finalization.

 7. When a child turns 18, which benefits, if any, continue?